-But!
-By valuing yourself, your course and the work you put into creating your offer you’ll be able to come up with a fair price that your audience will be willing to pay.
+It’s a very common yet oftentimes difficult question for creators: How much should I charge for my online course?
+Understanding how to price an online course and putting a price tag on your knowledge doesn't have to be intimidating.
+But, by valuing yourself, your course, and the work you put into creating your business, you’ll be able to come up with a fair price that your audience will be more than willing to pay.

 Check out this post on creating a unique selling proposition for your online course.